Best Lighting for Video Recording or Videography

 The Carry Bag for the scrim kit protects your flags, frames, and scrims, and keeps everything organized and gathered together in one handy lightweight bag.

 This kit is fantastic not only because it can save you money, but for a few other reasons as well.
-First, the issue of heat in a small space, if you are filming in a small office, multiple lights can quickly increase the temp, but using only one can keep the heat down.
-Second, their small footprint allows you to use them in tight spaces that you may otherwise have not been able to rig up lights.
+First, is the issue of heat in a small space, if you are filming in a small office, multiple lights can quickly increase the temp, but using only one can keep the heat down.
+Second, their small footprint allows you to use them in tight spaces where you may otherwise have not been able to rig up lights.
 Plus, they set up and tear down far faster and easier.
 Additionally, you won’t have to worry about any light color temperature issues between mixed lighting sources, because all your lighting is essentially coming from a single source.

 Lighting Techniques for Using Tabletop Studio Lights